Heimia salicifolia: Spiritual use

 Use of H. salicifolia for shamanic purposes by native peoples of Central America and Mexico has been described.
+It is reported to produce both hallucinogenic effects and medical effects.
 In the method of preparation commonly used, fresh leaves are collected and allowed to wilt.
 The leaves are put into a cup or jar, cool water is added, and the mixture is placed in the sun to brew and ferment for at least 24 hours.
 It is said that during the fermentation process, the knowledge of the sun is embedded into the potion, creating the "elixir of the sun."